awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.setting-capacity.md

 ## RDS API<a name="aurora-serverless.setting-capacity.api"></a>

-You can set the capacity of an Aurora DB cluster with the [ModifyCurrentDBClusterCapacity](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyCurrentDBClusterCapacity.html) API action\.
+You can set the capacity of an Aurora DB cluster with the [ModifyCurrentDBClusterCapacity](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyCurrentDBClusterCapacity.html) API operation\.
 Specify the `Capacity` parameter\.
 Valid capacity values include the following:
 + Aurora MySQL: `1`, `2`, `4`, `8`, `16`, `32`, `64`, `128`, and `256`\.
 + Aurora PostgreSQL: `8`, `16`, `32`, `64`, `192`, and `384`\.